 The Tennessee Historical Commission awards federally funded grants for historic preservation projects.
 The amount of funds available each year is decided when Congress passes the annual budget.
 The grants are matching grants and will pay up to 60% of the cost of approved project work.
 The remaining 40% must be provided by the grantee as matching funds.

-Investment Tax Credit Program
+Federal Historic Tax Credit Program

 Section 106 Review